 NEET Physics 2019 Analysis

 NEET 2019 Physics section was deemed average in terms of complexity and length.
 Several questions were formula based.
 To crack the section with good marks, a strong and solid hold on concepts with its prompt application was inevitable.
 Aspirants found most of the questions appearing from NCERT syllabus, precisely close to 60%.
-The Physics section was particularly found to be easy comparatively.
+The Physics section in particular was found to be comparatively easier.
 NEET 2019 was considered to be easier than the previous years.
 Most of the questions were asked from the Mechanics and Modern Physics section

 Equal distribution of questions from both classes 11 and 12 was also taken note of.
 The topics that dominated NEET Physics section were Modern Physics and Mechanics, almost 50% of the section.
 Easier questions appeared from units such as Current Electricity and Magnetic Effect of Current.
 Also, since the paper for NEET 2019 was easier, there were high chances for the NEET cut-off to have increased.